Tom McDougall – Founder

 Abbey was raised in upstate NY and central-PA where she grew an appreciation of knowing where her food comes from.
 She learned about nutrition and cooking as a young vegetarian and her love of healthy food began.

 In school, Abbey studied the U.S. food system in environmental science and cultural studies courses.
-After college, she wanted to learn more about our country and farming so she embarked on a solo five-month cross-country trip as a WWOOFer (Willing Workers on Organic Farms).
+After college, she wanted to learn more about our country and farming so she embarked on a five-month cross-country trip as a WWOOFer (Willing Workers on Organic Farms).
 She returned to live with her partner in Maryland, and together they designed a small-scale farm on ¾ acre plot to grow organic food and flowers for their wedding.

 Her passion for food has always been rooted in environmentalism and social justice.
 Abbey is thrilled to build her communication and design skills at an innovative food hub that is creating food equity and healthy food communities right here in DC.
-Her free time is spent either outdoors or in the kitchen and her favorite vegetable is spinach.
+Her favorite veggie is spinach.